LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 > {: .solution}
 {: .challenge}

-After having read and renamed several files, you may wish to bring their text together into one file.
-Let's let's put them together to make an **even longer** book.
+After having read and renamed several files, we may wish to bring their text together into one file.
+Let's put them together to make an **even longer** book.

-To combine, or concatenate, two or more files use the `cat` command again.
+To combine, or concatenate, two or more files let's use the `cat` command again.

 ~~~
 $ cat gulliver.txt gulliver-backup.txt